 Hulu + Live TV

 Hulu + Live TV is one of the best streaming services out there, allowing access to both an extensive streaming library and live TV channels.
-Those channels include several ESPN stations, so you can get your sports fill without a cable subscription.
+Those channels include several ESPN stations, so you can watch live sports without a cable subscription.

 The service runs $64.99 with ads on streaming content, or $70.99 without ads on streaming content.
 Unfortunately, Hulu + Live TV is not offered as part of the Disney Plus-Hulu-ESPN Plus bundle, which only includes the streaming content with ads.

 Another potential alternative to a standard cable subscription is YouTube TV.
 It has an even better selection of sports channels and the best DVR support of any streaming service anywhere.
 You get unlimited storage that lasts for up to nine months before it’s deleted.

 YouTube TV runs $64.99 a month, with the option to get add-ons like the NBA League Pass or FOX Soccer Plus so you never miss a game.

 For the soccer fans out there, the best alternative to the great soccer streaming content on is FuboTV.
 It includes a variety of national sports channels, but its real strength is international soccer.
 You can catch European and South American leagues as they’re played, with the option of watching in Spanish for an even more authentic experience.

 FuboTV recently added ESPN channels, which makes it a bigger competitor for covering major national sports.
 The cheapest plan costs $54.99 a month, and there are more expensive plans with additional channels that cost up to $84.99 per month.